South Florida DACA recipients urge Trump to continue program

-MIAMI (WSVN) - The White House and President Trump have begun reviewing an Obama-era program that kept thousands of children in the U.S. who were brought here illegally.
+MIAMI (WSVN) - The White House and President Donald Trump have begun reviewing an Obama-era program that has allowed thousands of children who were brought into the United States illegally to remain in the country.

+“It’s immoral.
+It would be an abomination,” said U.S. Rep. Debbie Wasserman Schultz, D-Fla., about any decision that could do away with the program.
+“To put another way, we’ll kick our ‘Dreamers’ out of the country.”

+Friday night, local DACA supporters gathered in front of the Freedom Tower in Downtown Miami for a candlelight vigil.
+Participants spoke out for the rights of the estimated 800,000 young immigrants who would be affected by a DACA phase-out.

-However, residents in South Florida attended a DACA Workshop at Miami-Dade College, Friday, and some who are in the U.S. because of the program expressed their concerns.
+Earlier Friday, South Floridians attended a DACA workshop at Miami Dade College, Friday, and some who are in the U.S. because of the program expressed their concerns.

 “This is home,” said a girl at the workshop.
 “Everything about this is home.”